 First Inspection Second Inspection Total

-Number of warrant files inspected 41 46 87
+Number of warrant files inspected 30 32 62

-Use error 3 0 3
+Use error 30 0 0 0

-Other error 4 2 6
+Other error 6 1 7

-A total of nine reports were found to contain deficiencies regarding the prescribed information.
+A total of seven reports were found to contain deficiencies regarding the prescribed information.
 Seven of the nine reports that contained errors were identified at the first inspection and two at the second inspection.
-This is an error rate of 10% and it has decreased by half since the 2013-2014 period, where the error rate was 20% (15 out of 75 reports).
-The majority of errors were detected at warrant file inspections, which differs from the reporting in previous years where the error was not usually detected until the inspection of the corresponding PI register.
-However this change could be attributed to the introduction of a new procedure at Victoria Police.
-It should also be noted that the error types have changed over the past 12 months.
-In this reporting period only three use errors were detected, whereas in the previous 12 months, there were 12 use errors.
+This is an error rate of 11% and it has increased slightly from the 2014-15 period, where the error rate was 10% (9 out of 87 reports).
+As with last year, the errors were detected at warrant file inspections.
+Again it should also be noted that the error types have changed over the past 12 months.
+In this reporting period, five use errors were detected, whereas in the previous 12 months, there were three use errors.
 Victoria Police has over the last 12 months implemented new processes to assist in the compilation of accurate reports.
 Given the very low number of reports with errors detected, particularly at the second inspection, the new processes are clearly assisting in the production of accurate reports.
+As part of their continuous improvement processes, TPU have introduced a new Effectiveness Report that they are hopeful will assist their field staff in further reducing reporting errors.